hydroper/as3parser/README.md

 It is almost finished; just missing annotatable definitions ([progress tracker](crates/as3_parser/progress.md)).

-Specifics:

-* Annotatable definitions: class definition and miscellaneous and their meta data and modifiers
-* ASDoc: recognize tags in https://airsdk.dev/docs/development/asdoc-comments#supported-tags
+Annotatable definitions mean things such as class definitions and variable definitions.

 ## Getting started